Alexander Ross (missionary): Expeditions

 Early in 1877, Ross embarked on the first of two major expeditions to Efut country and was the first white person to venture southeast from Old Calabar.
 Leaving on 30 January, he was accompanied on the boat trip by fellow missionary, Mrs Sutherland, and Prince James Eyamba, one of the leading chiefs and an elder in the church, with whom he had developed good relations.
-They were guided by Yellow Duke, a major palm-oil trader who had connections with the Archibong family and a base at Odobo The expedition travelled south from Duke Town on the Calabar River, entered the into the Qua River estuary, and passed through three long creeks, before crossing the Rio del Rey to reach the palm-oil town of Odobo, which was only re-discovered in 1885 by Swedish traders Georg Waldau and Knut Knutson.
+They were guided by Yellow Duke, a major palm-oil trader who had connections with the Archibong family and a base at Odobo The expedition travelled south from Duke Town on the Calabar River, entered the Qua River estuary, and passed through three long creeks, before crossing the Rio del Rey to reach the palm-oil town of Odobo, which was only re-discovered in 1885 by Swedish traders Georg Waldau and Knut Knutson.
 Ross continued north to Ekpri Okunde, and then twenty miles south-east to discover the Falls of Komè, later named in 1887 by Waldau as the 'Düben' falls on the River Meme.

 A year later, departing on 3 December, Ross followed the same route, arriving at an unknown lake in south west Cameroon.
 Without knowledge of his predecessors, Comber and Thomson, who had discovered the lake some months earlier as Lake Rickards (today Lake Barombi Koto), Ross named it Lake Paton in honour of a keen missionary family in the church.

 On both expeditions, Ross recorded detailed descriptions of the customs of Efut, including the structure of their society, the use of idols, and the rituals held at birth and death.
 He also documented the various tongues spoken in over sixty eight towns and identified nine dialects of the Cameroons language, exclusive of the Efik language.